hiboabd/MakersBnb/README.md

 To test in browser, run script:
 `./test/web.test`

-This will open the default browser and load http://localhost:9292, probably before the server is running, so need to refresh to see page.
+This will open Chrome in incognito mode and load http://localhost:9292, probably before the server is running, so need to refresh to see page.

 ## User Stories